Greek crisis hurts poorest in its Balkan neighbours

 By Benet Koleka

-KAPSHTICA, Albania Sun-beaten and sullen, the four Albanian fruit-pickers returning home from a three-week stint working in Greece waved taxi drivers away at the border crossing because, they said, they could not afford the fare.
+KAPSHTICA, Albania, July 8 Sun-beaten and sullen, the four Albanian fruit-pickers returning home from a three-week stint working in Greece waved taxi drivers away at the border crossing because, they said, they could not afford the fare.

 "This time we weren't paid," said one of the group, Mustafa Kullolli, 46, from the central Albanian town of Elbasan.
 "We were told we would get our 200 euros ($220) when the banks opened."